filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 ---
 title: 'Lotus: chain management'
 description: "The Lotus chain carries the information necessary to compute the current state of the Filecoin network.
-This guide explains how to manage several aspects of the chain, including how to decrease your node's sync-time by loading the chain from a snapshot."
+This guide explains how to manage several aspects of the chain, including how to decrease your node's sync time by loading the chain from a snapshot."
 breadcrumb: 'Chain management'
 ---